coding18/ecoroute/README.md

 EcoRoute 🌿 — Carbon-Smart Route Comparison

-EcoRoute is a simple web app that helps you compare travel routes based on their environmental impact.
-Instead of just showing the fastest way to get somewhere, it lets you see how much carbon different options produce so you can make a smarter choice before you commute.
+EcoRoute is a web app that helps you see the environmental impact of your trip before you go.
+Instead of only showing the fastest route, it compares routes and transportation options based on estimated carbon emissions so you can make a more informed decision.

-It was built for a hackathon, so it’s lightweight, quick to run, and focused on clear comparisons.
+We built this during a hackathon to make sustainability data simple, visible, and actually useful in everyday travel.

-Features
+What it does

-Plan a trip by entering an origin and destination
+Enter an origin and destination to plan a trip

-Address autocomplete suggestions
+Get address autocomplete suggestions

-View multiple driving routes on an interactive map
+View multiple route options on an interactive map

-See which route is fastest and which is more carbon-efficient
+See which route is fastest and which is more eco-friendly

-Click a route to highlight it on the map
+Click a route to highlight it

-Compare emissions across transportation modes:
+Compare emissions across:

 Gas car